WordPress/create-block-theme/README.md

 There will be a new panel accessible from the WordPress Editor, which you can open by clicking on a new icon to the right of the "Save" button, at the top of the Editor.

-In the WordPress Admin Dashboard, under Appearance there will also be a new page called:
+In the WordPress Admin Dashboard, under Appearance there will also be a new page called "Create Block Theme".

--   Create Block Theme

 ### Step 2: Styles and templates customizations